RoopChevuri/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 ## Create an Azure Automation Run As account

-Now that you have an Azure Automation account, you'll also need to create an Azure Automation Run As account to access your Azure resources.
+Now that you have an Azure Automation account, you'll also need to create an Azure Automation Run As account to access your Azure resources. //Optional if you have an existing AzureRunAsAccount

 An [Azure Automation Run As account](../../automation/manage-runas-account.md) provides authentication for managing resources in Azure with the Azure cmdlets.
 When you create a Run As account, it creates a new service principal user in Azure Active Directory and assigns the Contributor role to the service principal user at the subscription level, the Azure Run As Account is a great way to authenticate securely with certificates and a service principal name without needing to store a username and password in a credential object.
 To learn more about Run As authentication, see [Limit Run As account permissions](../../automation/manage-runas-account.md#limit-run-as-account-permissions).